 Emma and James, a young Oregon couple, used green financing for their modular home.
 A low appraisal due to rural comps stalled their loan, but their builder provided recent sales data, securing approval.
 The lender’s rebate for energy-efficient features saved $5,000.
 “The green loan made our eco-friendly home affordable,” they say.
 Their home was built in five months.

-Stay ahead with our modular home financing updates.
+Stay ahead with our 2025 modular home financing trends.

 FAQs About Modular Home Loans